 Smoke detector: $70

 Outlet controller: $50

 Wireless keypad: $40

-The system that we installed was a slight variation of Xfinity Home’s Ultimate kit, consisting of 10 window sensors, a motion sensor, a keypad, and two cameras.
-We also added the $120 Zen Thermostat and $50 outlet controller.
-For that set of equipment, we could pay $720 upfront or finance it without interest at $32 a month for 24 months.
+The system that we installed consisted of 10 window sensors, a motion sensor, a keypad, and two cameras.
+We also added a $120 Zen Thermostat and $50 outlet controller.
+For that set of equipment, we were given the option to pay $720 upfront or finance it without interest at $32 a month for 24 months.

 Xfinity Home is a brand of Comcast.
 Working with a large national media-services company is a different proposition than getting home security from a firm that strictly focuses on home security.
 For example, competitors like Vivint will make sure you have the latest, greatest gear—and its technicians help you install and support smart locks, lights, garage openers, and personal assistants.
 Xfinity Home is a more generic offering.

 That’s perfectly fine if you believe that protecting your home with a few sensors and a basic security camera is a commodity.
-Perhaps you’re perfectly fine not having a video doorbell or a super crisp image from your security camera.
+Perhaps you’re perfectly fine not having a video doorbell.
 In exchange, you’ll save some hassle and probably a few dollars.
 As a bonus, you can use your big-screen television and remote control to manage the system.

 Xfinity Home is a reliable home security solution.
 It works mostly like a traditional security company that locks you into a two-year contract.
 The gear might be slightly generic or lack cutting-edge devices like a video doorbell, but Xfinity Home provides a reliable service with professional installation and monitoring.